 Banking, Money and Taxes in China

-The official currency in China is the Renminbi (RMB).
+The official currency of China is the Renminbi (RMB or CNY).
 It’s often referred to as the Yuan or Kuài, an informal word for money.
 One renminbi is equal to 100 fen or 10 jiao.
-The ISO code for the renminbi is CNY.

 Banking in China